lighthart/GridBundle/README.md

                     only searches on this field.
 Optionally, you can also specify the kind of search filter to use on this filed.
 Valid types are: date, number, and string.
 If filter is not set, it will default to false, and no input box will be displayed.

+                    ~ is for date ranges ~Date ends at Date.
+Date~ begins from Date.

     sort:           true enables column sort.